whazzabii7/milk/README.md

 - Nothing! (planned for now)
   MILK **compiles LuaJIT directly into the binary**, so you don’t need any external Lua installation.
+- Buildtools and requirements you need for your project (obviouslly).
+You still need to have installed build tools, **MILK** only helps you organize and keep track of your project, it will call extern tools with specified arguments to automate somehow complicated or time-consuming build processes.

 ---